Abdelbaset al-Megrahi

-Megrahi unsuccessfully appealed against his conviction in January 2001.
-In June 2007, the Scottish Criminal Cases Review Commission granted Megrahi leave to appeal against his Lockerbie bombing conviction for a second time.
-After initially appealing, Megrahi abandoned his second appeal in August 2009 as an ongoing appeal would have prevented him from being moved to Libya under the Prisoner Transfer Scheme which was thought to be a possibility.
+Megrahi unsuccessfully appealed his 2001 conviction.
+In June 2007, the Scottish Criminal Cases Review Commission granted Megrahi leave to appeal his Lockerbie bombing conviction for a second time.
+Megrahi abandoned his second appeal in August 2009 as an ongoing appeal would have prevented him from being moved to Libya under the Prisoner Transfer Scheme which was thought to be a possibility.
 He decided to drop his appeal two days before he was released on compassionate grounds by the Scottish Government on 20 August 2009.
-Doctors reported on 10 August 2009 that he had terminal prostate cancer.
-On his return to Libya, al-Megrahi was initially hospitalized then allowed to leave on 2 November 2009, taking up residence in a villa in Tripoli.
-He died on 20 May 2012, two years and nine months after his release.
+Doctors had reported on 10 August 2009 that he had terminal prostate cancer.
+On his return to Libya, al-Megrahi was hospitalized, then allowed to leave on 2 November 2009, taking up residence in a villa in Tripoli.
+He died on 20 May 2012, 33 months after his release.

 Charges, conviction and punishment

 Background

-A Magarha, Abdelbaset al-Megrahi was born in Tripoli on 1 April 1952 to a poor family.
+An ethnic Magarha, Abdelbaset al-Megrahi was born in Tripoli on 1 April 1952 to a poor family.
 Although little is known of his early life, in 1971, he spent nine months studying in Cardiff, Wales and in the late 1970s, he made multiple visits to the United States and the United Kingdom.
 Later, he was the head of security for Libyan Arab Airlines (LAA), and director of the Centre for Strategic Studies in Tripoli.
-It was alleged by the FBI and the prosecution in the Lockerbie case that he was also an officer of the Libyan intelligence service, Jamahiriya el-Mukhabarat.
+It was alleged by the FBI and the prosecution in the Lockerbie case that he was also an officer of the Libyan intelligence service, Mukhabarat el-Jamahiriya.